igocreate/igo-dust/docs/guide/partials.md

-# Includes
+# Partials and Layouts

 ---

-The `@include` directive allows for the insertion of reusable templates within other templates.
+Igo Dust.js allows the insertion of reusable templates within your templates.
 Additionally, layouts can be constructed to provide a consistent structure for rendering content.

 ## Basics

-Includes with parameters:
+Simple with parameters:

 ```js
 // Template